 Internships.
-The department highly recommends that students consider internships as a means of obtaining practical training in the field.
+The department highly recommends that M.Eng. students consider internships as a means of obtaining practical training in the field.
+A prior approval from the department should be obtained before considering internships to ensure that internships do not negatively impact student performance in coursework.